-From blockchain technology to a galaxy far, far away, the latest round of Featured Speakers to join the 2018 SXSW Conference lineup represent some of the world’s most creative visionaries, dynamic storytellers, and industry trailblazers from the worlds of film, culture, music, and technology.
+From blockchain technology to a galaxy far, far away, explore the latest round of Featured Speakers to join the 2018 SXSW Conference lineup.

 Featured Speakers include internationally renowned chef José Andrés; Apple’s Senior Vice President of Internet Software and Services Eddy Cue; award-winning actress, writer, and director Lena Dunham; actor and writer Ethan Hawke; Star Wars VIII: The Last Jedi director Rian Johnson; entrepreneur and model Karlie Kloss; Waymo CEO John Krafcik; Oscar-winning director, writer, and producer Spike Lee; activist and technologist Chelsea Manning; executive editor of Recode Kara Swisher; Westworld cast members Evan Rachel Wood, James Marsden, and Jeffrey Wright; YouTube CEO Susan Wojcicki; and many more.